Wealthfront vs. Wells Fargo

 The Bottom Line

 Choose Wealthfront if getting the best rate matters most.
-Choose Wells Fargo if you want to avoid a promo rate with a scheduled drop, BBB rating matters to you, you value in-person banking, or you want Zelle for quick transfers.
+Choose Wells Fargo if you want to avoid a promo rate with a scheduled drop, you value in-person banking, or you want Zelle for quick transfers.

 Important Considerations